HashBrownCMS/hashbrown-cms/README.md

 ![HashBrown CMS](https://hashbrowncms.org/img/screenshot.jpg)

-Multiple projects and environments are supported, so you only need one running CMS for all of your website needs
+Multiple projects and environments are a fundamental part of HashBrown's structure, so you only need one CMS for all of your website needs.

 ![HashBrown CMS](https://hashbrowncms.org/img/diagram.svg)